Angleterre Hotel: History

 Today, the hotel is owned and managed by Rocco Forte Hotels, which also owns and manages the adjacent Hotel Astoria.
 The Angleterre is marketed as the business-class wing of its more luxurious sister.
 The upper guest room floors of the two hotels are connected.

+A cinema has been operating in the hotel since 2013, but it was closed in 2025.